-Occupied Mode:
+• Occupied Mode:

-- Exhaust fan on, if equipped - Supply fan on - Heating (refer to Heating section) - Cooling (refer to Cooling section) - Damper control (refer to Outdoor Air and Recirculated Air section), if equipped. - Unoccupied Mode (Unit Off): Unit remains off when in unoccupied mode. - Unoccupied Mode (Cycle on Room): When a room temperature sensor is connected to the controller, the unit can be programed to cycle on to maintain unoccupied room set points if there is a call for unoccupied heating or cooling in the space. - Exhaust fan off, if equipped - Supply fan on - If the unit is equipped with a VFD-(VAV) the supply fan will run at the VFD's minimum frequency. - If the unit is equipped with a mixing box, the recirculation air damper will open and the OA damper will be placed at a minimum position. - Tempering operations begin (reference tempering)
+- Exhaust fan on, if equipped - Supply fan on - Heating (refer to Heating section) - Cooling (refer to Cooling section) - Energy Recovery Wheel control (refer to Energy Recover Wheel section), if equipped. - Damper control (refer to Outdoor Air and Recirculated Air section), if equipped. - Unoccupied Mode (Unit Off): Unit remains off when in unoccupied mode. - Unoccupied Mode (Cycle on Room): Optional unoccupied mode when there is an unoccupied recirculation damper and room temperature and/ or humidity sensor(s) connected to the controller.
+The unit will cycle on to maintain unoccupied room set points if there is a call for unoccupied heating, cooling or dehumidification.

+- Exhaust fan off, if equipped.

+- Supply fan off.

+- Recirculation air damper open.

+- OA damper closed.

+- Tempering operations begin (reference tempering)